2002hitanshu/Agrojunction/README.md

 # Agrojunction
 AgroJunction emerged from a deep-seated passion for the farming community and a commitment to bridging the gap between tradition and technology.
-Our founders, a diverse group of individuals with backgrounds in agriculture and technology, came together with the belief that a modern, tech-driven approach could revolutionize the way we farm. an agricultural rental and online shopping platform AgroJunction:
+Our founders, a diverse group of individuals with backgrounds in agriculture and technology, came together with the belief that a modern, tech-driven approach could revolutionize how we farm.

+an agricultural rental and online shopping platform AgroJunction:

 ---